peermetrics/webrtc-stats/README.md

-# WebRTC Stats
+# WebRTCStats

-WebRTC Stats helps you with everything related to getting and parsing the stats for your app's WebRTC PeerConnections.
+WebRTCStats is the most complete utility belt that helps with everything related to getting and parsing the stats for WebRTC `PeerConnection`s.
-On top of handling getting the stats for each peer in the call it also offers a parsed object that better helps you understand what's happening with the connection.

-WebRTC Stats is using `EventEmitter` to fire events that you can listen to in your app.

-The library is heavily inspired by [@fippo](https://github.com/fippo)'s work on a similar library.

-#### Migrating from v1
-To see the changes that appeared in V2 see the [changelog](https://github.com/peermetrics/webrtc-stats/releases/tag/v2.0.0)

-## How it works

-The main idea of WebRTC Stats is to offer an easy way to read stats from `RTCPeerConnection`s.
-It helps with gathering the stats and has a pretty helpful object that helps you understand how that connection is going.
+The main advantage of WebRTCStats is that it parses and groups the stats from `PeerConnection`s and offers them in a easy to read way

-On top of that, it offers the `timeline` which is a list of events gathered from the RTC connections that will definitely help you with debugging.
-These are optional, but by wrapping methods like `getUserMedia`, `createOffer`, `addTrack`, etc. you get a clear picture of what happened.
+On top of that, it offers the `timeline` which is a list of all the events fired while setting up a `PeerConnection`.
+Optionally, you can also wrap `getUserMedia` to get a better picture.

+WebRTCStats extends `EventEmitter` and uses the same event system to communicate with the rest of the app.

+#### Migrating from v2
+To see the changes that appeared in V3 see the [changelog](https://github.com/peermetrics/webrtc-stats/releases/tag/v3.0.0)

 ## Install

 ```sh
 npm install @peermetrics/webrtc-stats
 ```